The Heroku CLI

 brew link --overwrite heroku to make sure that

-/usr/local/bin/heroku is pointing to the new CLI.
+/usr/local/bin/heroku points to the new CLI.
 If you continue to have trouble, run

-brew doctor which should point out any issues with your system.
+brew doctor to identify any issues with your system.

 On macOS, you can uninstall the CLI by typing: